christianroman/CRMultiRowSelect/README.md

 CRMultiRowSelect
 ============

-CRMultiRowSelect is a custom UITableViewCell for iOS that supports multiple row selection in a UITableViewController.
+CRMultiRowSelect is a custom **UITableViewCell** for iOS that supports multiple row selection in a UITableViewController.

 Customize the color you want in just one line of code.

-All is drawing with **CoreGraphics** NO IMAGES, so it supports Retina Display and looks beauty.
+Everything is drawn with **CoreGraphics** NO IMAGES, so it supports Retina Display and looks beauty.

 ![Demo screenshot](https://github.com/chroman/CRMultiRowSelect/raw/master/demo.png)

-**Multiple colors:**
+**Customizable mark colors:**

 ![Marks screenshot](https://github.com/chroman/CRMultiRowSelect/raw/master/marks.png)